 Terrace, along with troopers from the Missouri State Highway Patrol.
 The operations of the St. Louis County Multi-Jurisdictional Drug Task Force are overseen by a board of directors made up of command personnel from member departments and the Missouri Highway Patrol.
-Lieutenant Mark Cox, Deputy Commander of the Bureau of Drug Enforcement, manages the investigations.
+Lieutenant Jason Law, Deputy Commander of the Bureau of Drug Enforcement, manages the investigations.

 The Bureau won national and international acclaim for its innovative methods of attacking the drug problem.
 It has been featured on the Sixty Minutes news program for combating methamphetamine production, on National Geographic Explorer and CNN’s Anderson Cooper 360 for its work in stopping the influx of heroin into the area.
 The Bureau was named the Midwest’s Outstanding Task Force of the Year by the White House Office of Drug Control Policy in 2003, 2006 and 2008.